nanhao/easy_aop/README.md

 sum(1, 2);
 ```
-The above code output NULL instead of 3.
+The above code prints NULL instead of 3.
 The reason is:
 - The return value of sum(1, 2) is not assigned to other variables.
 It's unused, so the underlying engine of php discards the return value on optimization purpose.

 ## When to call EasyAop::add_advice?